Carolista/swd-unit2-java-art-gallery-project/docs/INSTRUCTIONS.md

   <img src="https://img.shields.io/badge/React_Router-CA4245?style=for-the-badge&logo=reactrouter&logoColor=white" alt="React Router" />
   <img src="https://img.shields.io/badge/Spring_Security-6DB33F?style=for-the-badge&logo=springsecurity&logoColor=white" alt="Spring Security" />
 </div>

+> [!NOTE]
+> LaunchCode students!
+This project will teach you to build a Java web application with Spring Boot in conjunction with an SQL database and then set up a React front end application to fetch data from the back end API.
+>
+> *It is best used in conjunction with live code demos or recordings of past live demos in 2025 (available internally in LaunchCode).*

 ## HOW TO USE THIS REPO
 Unlike some of my other repos, I merged the completed project to the `main` branch, and I am continuing to build it out far past the scope of LaunchCode's course as my own portfolio piece.
 As a result, the primary [README](README.md) has a much broader audience.